-So the system can be approximated by a MODEL that is simpler than the actual reality, but accurate enough-realistic enough-to yield what you what to know about the system.
+So the system can be approximated by a model that is simpler than the actual reality, but accurate enough-realistic enough-to yield what you what to know about the system.
 The environment can likewise be modeled.
 In fact, it's true to say that you must always model real systems and environments.
 The model can be very simple or it can be very complex and, one hopes, very realistic if very complex.
 You can always approach complex reality more and more closely in principle.
 Usually, the model for the environment can be simpler than for the system.
-For a closed system, you don't need to model the environment at all-though you may have to model the boundary.
+For a closed system, you don't need to model the environment at all.